New York State Summer School of the Arts: Dance

-The School of Dance takes place at Skidmore College during the latter half of the summer, after the Ballet program is completed.
+The School of Dance took place before 2020 at Skidmore College during the latter half of the summer, after the Ballet program is completed.
 Instruction takes place in the dance studios of the National Museum of Dance and the Skidmore Dance Theatre.
 Classes provide instruction in modern dance technique, composition, music for dance, career possibilities, repertory and performance.
 In addition to the staff and faculty, guest artists attend many nights a week.
 Workshop performances are also offered to the students, as well as trips to the National Museum of Dance and the Saratoga Performing Arts Center.

 Media arts

-The School of Media Arts takes place at Alfred State College, in Alfred, New York for four weeks in July.
-The program includes classes in video, filmmaking, photography, computer graphic arts, and new media, with courses providing a review of fundamentals of the craft, overview of aesthetics, and surveys of contemporary work, trends, and ideas, as well as giving students an opportunity to use professional equipment and facilities.
-Students work on a number of projects, both individually and collaboratively, throughout the four weeks of the program.
+The School of Media Arts took place before 2020 at Alfred State College, in Alfred, New York for four weeks in July.
+In the summer of 2024, it will take place at SUNY Fredonia for three weeks in July.
+The program includes classes in video, film making, photography, computer graphic arts, and new media, with courses providing a review of fundamentals of the craft, overview of aesthetics, and surveys of contemporary work, trends, and ideas, as well as giving students an opportunity to use professional equipment and facilities.
+Students work on a number of projects, both individually and collaboratively, throughout the program.
 While the curriculum stresses creative production, it is not exclusively goal-oriented.
 Exploration, experimentation, and discovery are stressed in each project.
 The program culminates with a final show and screening.

 Orchestral studies

-The School of Orchestral Studies takes place at Skidmore College, and is cosponsored by the New York State School Music Association, the Saratoga Performing Arts Center, and the Philadelphia Orchestra.
-Students have the ability to take seminars in topics such as musicianship, free improvisation, and practice techniques.
-In addition to the full orchestra, a string orchestra and a wind ensemble, as well as other small ensembles, are available for students to perform in.
-Over the course of the program students participate in a number of performances, including shows in the Empire Plaza in front of the state capital and at the Saratoga Performing Arts Center.
-The program's repertoire is arranged in conjunction to the Philadelphia Orchestra's summer repertoire and many of the small ensembles give concerts before the Philadelphia Orchestra's SPAC performances.
-Additionally, the students have weekly coaching sessions with members of the Philadelphia Orchestra.
+Prior to 2020, the School of Orchestral Studies was held at Skidmore College and was co-sponsored by the New York State School Music Association, the Saratoga Performing Arts Center (SPAC), and the Philadelphia Orchestra.
+Students take seminars on topics such as musicianship, free improvisation, and practice techniques.
+In addition to the full orchestra, students may perform in a string orchestra, wind ensemble, and other small ensembles.
+Throughout the program, students participate in several performances, including concerts at Empire Plaza and SPAC.
+The program's repertoire is coordinated with the Philadelphia Orchestra’s summer season, and many small ensembles perform before the Orchestra’s SPAC concerts.
+Students also receive weekly coaching from members of the Philadelphia Orchestra.